EnigmaBridge/slate/source/index.html.md

 ## ProcessData

-`ProcessData` is the basic call for using the UserObject - performing an operation on the input data with the registered object (e.g., RSA decryption, AES decryption).
+`ProcessData` is the basic call for using the UserObject - performing an operation on the input data with the registered object stored in the EnigmaBridge secure hardware (e.g., RSA decryption, AES decryption).

 `ProcessData` call can be tested also online in [ProcessData-demo].